nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 It's easy to see how in this plot the pion trace is very different from the kaon and the proton one.
 That's why in HEP is a widley used plot for making cuts in the domain and discriminate particles one from the others.
 Particular difficulties is between electron and pion, in that case also for lack of statistics.

+The rest of the images are left into the specific folder of Data visualization

 ## Implementation <a name="Implementation"></a>
 A juppiter notebook was used for a better manipolation of the script.
 Due to the possibility to run the code piece by piece it was possible to do more test on the models accuracy without run everytime the whole file given the huge structure of this one.